matsim-scenarios/matsim-berlin/README.md

 #### ... using an IDE (Eclipse, IntelliJ, ...)

-1. Set up the project in your IDE
+1. Set up the project in your IDE.
-1. Make sure the project is configured as maven project
+1. Make sure the project is configured as maven project.
-1. Run the JAVA class src/main/java/org/matsim/run/RunBerlinScenario.java
+1. Run the JAVA class src/main/java/org/matsim/run/RunBerlinScenario.java.
 1. "Open" the output directory.
 You can drag files into VIA as was already done above.
 1. Edit the config file or adjust the run class.
 Re-run MATSim.